Enabling Cloudera Data Engineering

 - If you want to use SSD storage, check the box labeled Use SSD instances.
 In this configuration, SSD storage is used for the workload filesystem, such as the Spark local directory.
 If your workload requires more space than is available in the instance storage, select a larger instance type with sufficient local storage or select an instance type without SSD, and then configure the EBS volume size.

-- Set the Auto-Scale Range.The range you set here determines the minimum and maximum number of instances that can be used.
+- Set the Auto-Scale Range.The range you set here creates an auto scaling group with the specified minimum and maximum number of instances that can be used.
 The CDE service launches and shuts down instances as needed within this range.
 The instance size is determined by the Workload Type you selected.

 - If you want to use spot instances, check the box labeled Use Spot instances and select a range of spot instances to request.
+This creates another auto scaling group of spot instances.
 Spot instances are requested with similar CPU and memory profiles as the instances selected for the Workload Type.
+For more information, see Cloudera Data Engineering Spot Instances.

 - If you want to create a load balancing endpoint in a public subnet, check the box labeled Enable Public Endpoint.
 If you leave this unchecked, the load balancing endpoint will be created in a private subnet, and you will need to configure access manually in your cloud account.